Harish-Rusum/Nvim-config/README.md

 # About

-This config was born out of frustration with lunarvim's lsp system ( https://www.lunarvim.org ), specifically how to use it and remove preconfigured stuff.
-Note : LunarVim is REALLY good and my frustration stemmed from not understanding how to do things in it thats all.
-I went from not knowing anything about vim (hence the moving from community distro to distro) and i finally just decided to make one myself, for this reason i have tried to make this config as self-explanatory and intuitive as possible with **relatively** good explanations of what everything is doing
+This configuration was created out of frustration with LunarVim's LSP system (https://www.lunarvim.org), particularly regarding how to use it and remove the preconfigured settings.
+It's important to note that LunarVim is excellent; my frustration came from not fully understanding how to navigate its features.
+I started with no knowledge of Vim, which led me to switch between various community distributions.
+Ultimately, I decided to create my own setup.
+As a result, I aimed to make this configuration as self-explanatory and intuitive as possible, providing relatively clear explanations for each component.